lynn-sali/WhisperX-Subtitles/README.md

 # Examples
-Both YouTube videos are under the Creative Commons Attribution license license:
+Both YouTube videos are under the Creative Commons Attribution license:

 ### YouTube video by @CimmytOrg:
 MasAgro: Farmers producing more food while conserving the environment